enriquegrodrigo/spark-crowd/sphinx/index.rst

-Learning from crowdsourced data imposes new challenges in the area of machine learning. `spark-crowd` helps practitioners when dealing with this kind of data at scale, using Apache Spark.
+Learning from crowdsourced data imposes new challenges in the area of machine learning.
+This package, `spark-crowd`, helps practitioners when dealing with this kind of data at scale, using Apache Spark.